johertrich/simple_torch_NFFT/docs/KernelSummation/overview.md

 ## Usage and Example

 To use the fast kernel summation, we first create a `Fastsum` object with `fastsum=Fastsum(d, kernel="Gauss")`.
 It takes the dimension and the kernel (as string from the above list) as input.
-Other optional arguments are given in the example below and [here](specification.md).

 Afterwards, we can compute the vector $s=(s_1,...,s_M)$ by `s=fastsum(x, y, w, xis_or_P)` where `x` has the shape `(N,d)`, `y` has the shape `(M,d)` and `w` has the shape `(N,)`.
 The argument `xis_or_P` either takes the number of considered slices as integer (higher number = higher accuracy) or the slices itself as a tensor of size `(P,d)`.

+Other optional arguments for the constructor of the `Fastsum` object include (full list in the [specification](specification.md)):

+- `kernel_params`: For the Matern kernel, we also have to specify `kernel_params=dict(nu=nu_val)`, where `nu_val` is a float specifying the smoothness parameter $\nu$.
+- Batch sizes: If the memory consumption is too high, the computation can be batched with two batch size parameters:
+	- `batch_size_P`: batch size for the slices
+	- `batch_size_nfft`: batch size for the NFFT (should be smaller or equal `batch_size_P`)
+- `slicing_mode`: By default the slices in the [slicing algorithm](background.md) are chosen iid.
+The performance can often be increased by using QMC rules.
+Currently the following modes are implemented:
+	- `"iid"`: default value using iid slices from the uniform distribution on the sphere
+	- `"spherical_design"`: spherical $t$-designs.
+This is only applicable for $d=3$ and $d=4$, but in this cases it is usually the best choice.

 ```python
 import torch